List of Courage the Cowardly Dog characters: Di Lung

-Di Lung is a Chinese inventor who first appears in the episode "Hothead".
-He is very inconsiderate and rude and usually gets caught in the middle of the chaos happening in Nowhere, prompting him to shout his catchphrase of "Watch where you're going, ya fool!", which is a running gag in the series, because he uses said phrase hypocritically, when he is clearly in the wrong despite blaming the other person.
+Di Lung (voiced by Tim Chi Ly) is a Chinese inventor who first appears in the episode "Hothead".
+He is very inconsiderate and rude and usually gets caught in the middle of the chaos happening in Nowhere, prompting him to shout his catchphrase of "Watch where you're going, ya fool!".
 He is the inventor of Mecha Courage.
 Di Lung also has two aunts: one good and one bad, who are both the Empresses of China; thus, this could make him royalty.

+Freaky Fred

+Freaky Fred (voiced by Paul Schoeffler) is Muriel's nephew who was sent to the "Home for Freaky Barbers", due to his obsession with cutting the hair of people or animals to the point that they are bald.
+He speaks in poems and rhymes often repeating the word 'naughty' when describing certain situations.

+The Weremole

+The Weremole is a mole similar to a werewolf but much smaller, yet just as fierce.
+It has a taste for rabbits and people and if a person is bitten by the weremole, they become one themselves.
+The only way to reverse the transformation is to feed one of the weremole's hairs to the victim.
+In the episode "Night of the Weremole", Muriel is bitten by a weremole, causing her to transform into a weremole under a full moon.
+Courage drops one of the original weremole's hairs in Muriel's mouth, returning her to normal.